How to Use SUMX Power BI Function and How is it Different from SUM?

 As discussed, the DAX SUM function considers a single column of data to add all the data in that column.
 So, the SUM function will add every single value in the “Units” column of Sales_Table to return the total number of units.

-SUMX is an iterator function and takes a different approach.
+SUMX Power BI is an iterator function and takes a different approach.
 Unlike SUM, SUMX is capable of performing row-by-row calculations and iterates through every row of a specified table to complete the calculation.
 SUMX then adds all the row-wise results of the iterations of the given expression.

 SUMX (<Table>, <Expression>)